 Creative Nonfiction Writing Classes Online: 8 Things to Know

-Jonathan McClure | November 15, 2021 |
+Jonathan McClure | April 24, 2024 |

 If you haven’t taken creative nonfiction writing classes online before, though, it can be difficult to know if a particular creative nonfiction writing class is the right fit for you.
-In this article, we’ll look at seven things to consider when choosing creative nonfiction writing classes online.
+In this article, we’ll look at eight things to consider when choosing creative nonfiction writing classes online.

 1. What creative nonfiction is